rpgreview/papersandpaychecks/pnp.md

 **Laboratory Equipment**

-The Laboratory Equipmemt perk enables the character to have access to appropriate specialist equipment, such as Bunsen burners, microscopes, laboratory glassware, autoclaves, chemical (especially reagents) and biological safety cabinets.
+The Laboratory Equipment perk enables the character to have access to appropriate specialist equipment, such as vacuum ovens, PET scanners, qPCR thermocyclers, cell culture incubators, microscopes, laboratory glassware, autoclaves, chemicals (especially reagents) and biological safety cabinets.
 Some skills, such as Craft (chemical) and Craft (pharmaceutical), are not possible without access to a laboratory.

 **Library Access**